JuozasA/nodejs-operator/README.md

 ## Deploy Operator

 Make sure operator.yaml containers are pointing to the correct operator image tag!

+Create you private registry secret and add the name to the CRs (Node.js and MongoDB)

+Create resources:

 ```
 $ oc create -f deploy/service_account.yaml